NicolasVPC/iom-wikijs-storage/notes/API/create_product.md

 > `symfony/maker-bundle` is required, we installed it using: `composer require symfony/maker-bundle --dev` {.is-info}

-we can use `php bin/console make:controller ProductController` to create a ProductController class
+we can use `php bin/console make:controller ProductController` to create a ProductController class.
+To generate PHP Unit tests we need the following package: `composer require --dev symfony/test-pack`